Ashir-Qayyum/jenkins-jcasc-plugin-poc/README.md

 For Pipeline Script, I used Jenkins SCM Method writing Jenkinsfile to keep in Git Repository<br>
 along with the Jenkins Shared-Library Approach for stage functions

-For Deployment, I used Student Management System Application, cloned from: https://github.com/medinar/full-stack-spring-boot-react.git
+For Deployment, I used Student Management System Application, cloned from:<br>
+https://github.com/medinar/full-stack-spring-boot-react.git

-I used Helm Charts for Managed Kubernetes Deployment I created in the following project: https://github.com/Ashir-Qayyum/sensiply-training-helm-poc.git
+I used Helm Charts for Managed Kubernetes Deployment I created in the following project:<br>
+https://github.com/Ashir-Qayyum/sensiply-training-helm-poc.git